operator-framework/java-operator-sdk/docs/documentation/v5-0-migration.md

    the `EventSourceInitializer` interface.
 3. Updates through `UpdateControl` are by default now use SSA, this is true for adding finalizer and all the patch operations in `UpdateControl`.
 The update operations were removed.
-Migrating to SSA can be tricky in order to use non-SSA based patch set [`ConfigurationService.useSSAToPatchPrimaryResource()]`(https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L385-L385) to false.
+Migrating to SSA can be tricky in order to use non-SSA based patch you can use feature flag:
+   [`ConfigurationService.useSSAToPatchPrimaryResource()]`(https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L385-L385) to false.

    !!!
 IMPORTANT !!!